Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: DATA AND METHOD

 and for the second case (variable coupling) is

 Note that in both cases the anisotropy density, $\Omega^{\sigma}$, is a derived parameter.
 To stabilize our estimations, we run 4 parallel chains with 10000 iterations for each parameter.
 Moreover, we perform both well-known Gelman-Rubin and Geweke tests to confirm the convergence of the generated MCMC chains.
 For this purpose, we also monitor the trace plots for good mixing of the posterior distributions.
-We use python package GetDist \cite{getdist} for analysing MCMC chains.\\ Moreover, we perform covariance matrix (which could be obtained from our MCMC runs) in order to check the degeneracy direction between computed parameters.
-Theoretically, covariance matrix of the parameter space $\{\theta\}$could be defined as bellow
+We use python package GetDist \cite{getdist} for analysing MCMC chains.\\

+Moreover, we perform co-variance matrix (which could be obtained from our MCMC runs) in order to check the degeneracy direction between computed parameters.
+Theoretically, co-variance matrix of the parameter space $\{\theta\}$ could be defined as:

 where $\sigma({\theta_{\alpha}})$ and $\sigma({\theta_{\beta}})$ give the uncertainties in parameters $\theta_{\alpha}$ and $\theta_{\beta}$ at $1\sigma$ error respectively, and $\rho_{\alpha\beta}$ is the correlation coefficient between $\theta_{\alpha}$ and $\theta_{\beta}$.
 Note that $\rho$ varies from 0 (independent) to 1 (completely correlated).\\ Finally, we consider the following uniform priors imposed on the model parameters in our statistical analyses.